 A programme combining vaccination of lambs, deworming of dogs and culling of older sheep could lead to elimination of cystic echinococcosis disease in humans in less than 10 years.

-Alveolar echinococcosis prevention and control is more complex as the cycle involves wild animal species as both definitive and intermediate hosts.
+Prevention and control of alveolar echinococcosisis more complex as the cycle involves wild animal species as both definitive and intermediate hosts.
 Regular deworming of domestic carnivores that have access to wild rodents should help to reduce the risk of infection in humans.

-Culling of foxes and unowned free-roaming dogs is applicable but appears to be highly inefficient.
 Deworming of wild and stray definitive hosts with anthelminthic baits resulted in significant reductions in alveolar echinococcosis prevalence in European and Japanese studies.
-Sustainability and cost–benefit effectiveness of such campaigns are however controversial.
+Culling of foxes and unowned free-roaming dogs appears to be highly inefficient.
+The sustainability and cost–benefit effectiveness of such campaigns are controversial.